Campaigns

 Fairplay is here to put an end to that, and you can help us right now.

-Tell Congress: Pass the Kids Online Safety Act!
+Passing the Kids Online Safety Act

 Social media has fueled a mental health crisis and has even led to kids dying.
 But with KOSA, we have an opportunity to change that.
 This landmark bill would give children the protections they need online and force Big Tech companies to change their dangerous design features and exploitative business model.